Stevanvincent/erela.js-resume/README.md

-# This repoitory is for private use
+# This repository is for private use